kuro5u/writeups/w3challs/webcompany/webcompany.md

 If the input matches **any** of these regex applied filters, the app loads the default home page, otherwise it attempts to load the specified file.
 The sanitization is not too strict so this could be vulnerable to **LFI**.

 ## vulnerability
 My first thought was to try **url encoding** or **doubly url encoding** the input to include files from the server into the web page, while also adding a **null byte** `%00` at the end to trick the app into ignoring the extension added at the end of the input, but this didn't work.
 URL encoded characters were decoded back and doubly URL encoded characters, as well as the null byte didn't seem to work at all.

 After trying some more tricks I started testing **PHP wrappers** and different **protocols**.
 Many attempts later, I tried out the **data://** protocol, which got me **RCE**, verified using the `?p=data:text/plain,<?php phpinfo(); ?>` payload.

-This payload allows **URL inclusion** using the `data://` protocol, which encodes a PHP script as plain text.
+This payload allows **URL inclusion** using the `data://` protocol, which encodes the PHP script as plain text.
 If the data URL is used in a PHP environment, the PHP interpreter will treat the URL as a regular PHP script and execute the code.

 ## exploitation
 Since the challenge doesn't involve any privesc, we only need to find the flag.
 I used the following payload, only changing the `cmd` each time: `https://webcompany.hax.w3challs.com/index.php?p=data:text/plain,<?php system('cmd'); ?>`.